Infinity (Mariah Carey song): Composition and lyrical interpretation

 The lyrics aroused suspicion amongst critics that it was referring to Carey's separation from her second husband, Nick Cannon.
 Daniel D’Addario of Time called "Infinity" a "kiss-off track" directed at Cannon, while Camp wrote that the song will be "better remembered" for its lyrical content aimed at Cannon.
 A reviewer for Billboard wrote that Carey was possibly "returning to form as the queen of post-heartbreak empowerment", but speculated that the lyrics were most likely about Cannon.
 Brian Mansfield of USA Today felt that "Infinity" is more of a "kiss-off" than "come-on" track.
 Unterberger documented that fans would "prognosticate" over whether or not the lyrics pertained to her marriage to Cannon.
-Emilee Linder for MTV News noticed that Carey appeared to refer to their separation and ongoing co-parenting of their twins, Moroccan and Monroe, in the line "Ain't no being friends/ Ain’t no false pretense/ Ain’t no make amends/ Ain’t no come agains/ That’s the story, ain’t no happy ends."
+Emilee Linder for MTV News noticed that Carey appeared to refer to their separation and ongoing co-parenting of their twins, Moroccan and Monroe, in the line "Ain't no being friends/ Ain’t no false pretense/ Ain’t no make amends/ Ain’t no come agains [sic]/ That’s the story, ain’t no happy ends."
 However, Carey has denied that the lyrics are in any way related to her personal life.
 When Liz Hernandez of Access Hollywood asked if the lyrics were about her relationship with Cannon, Carey responded by saying that it is about putting herself first, and that even if the lyrics were directed at Cannon, she would not publicly confirm it: